Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

 - Current sensor connector
 - Temperature sensor circuit & connector
 - Minimum SMD 0805 components size for easy handsoldering
-- 2x8 pins headers for easy connection with VESC board
+- 2x8 (16) pins headers for easy connection with VESC board

 ## V0.2:

-The V0.2 is based upon the design from tiduc70a.pdf.
+V0.2 is based upon the design from tiduc70a.pdf.
 - http://www.ti.com/lit/ug/tiduc70a/tiduc70a.pdf

 Changes from V0.1 include: